 With that in mind, which Southwest Airlines credit card is the best option?
 Let’s take a look at the details of this card, and then I’ll share my take.

-The Southwest Airlines Premier Card has a welcome bonus of 40,000 Rapid Rewards points after spending $1,000 within the first three months.
+The Southwest Premier Card is offering a welcome bonus where you can earn 40,000 bonus points after spending $1,000 on purchases in the first 3 months your account is open.

 Southwest Premier Card $99 Annual Fee